ddhartma/Machine-Vision/README.md

     ![image11]

 ## ResNet <a id="resnet"></a>
-- ResNet architectures help to reduce the risk of **Vanishing Gradients**
+- ResNet architectures help to reduce the risk of **Vanishing Gradients**.
-- Vanishing Gradients are remarkable for deep architectures
+- Vanishing Gradients are remarkable for deep architectures.
-- Reason: Parameter of earl layers are far away from cost function (source for gradients which will transported backward through the network)
+- Reason: Parameter of early layers are far away from cost function (source for gradients which will propagated backward through the network).
-- Early layers (needed for simple feature detection) are difficult to train.
+- Due to Vanishing Gradients: Early layers (needed for simple feature detection) are difficult to train.

 ### Identity functions
-- If new layers execute an identity check (reproduction of results from earlier layers) training error does not increase.
+- If new layers execute an identity check (reproduction of input data) the training error does not increase.
-- However, often new layers have problems to execute this check.
-Hence, new layers could reduce the performance.
+- However, new layers have often problems to execute this check.
+Hence, adding new layers increases the risk to reduce the performance.

 ### Idea of ResNets:
 - Residual networks have residual connections which exist in so called **residual blocks**.
-- Residual blocks are based on a sequence like Convolution layers, Batchnormalization and ReLU activation which will be finalized by a residual connection.
+- Residual blocks are based on a sequence like Convolution layers, Batchnormalization and ReLU activation.
+Such a block will be finalized by a residual connection.
 - Input to residual block: a<sub>i-1</sub>.
 - Output from residual block (w/o residual connection): a<sub>i</sub>.
 - Output from residual block (with residual connection): y<sub>i</sub> = a<sub>i</sub> + a<sub>i-1</sub>.